-The development site is currently undeveloped and covered with indigenous vegetation (forest).
-The development would result in a small change in visual character from a landscape covered with indigenous vegetation and without buildings to a very low-density well landscaped built landscape.
+A portion of the development site is currently undeveloped and covered in predominantly in pastures and some vegetation.
+The development would result in a small change in visual character from a landscape covered in vegetation and without buildings to a low-density well landscaped built landscape.